Why Your Company Needs an Intranet Portal

 A connected and engaged workforce is the backbone of any company.
 It also ensures that personnel turnover does not impact access to knowledge, which would be helpful for new employees.
 A well-designed, updated, user-friendly intranet solution incorporates tools like search to become a star, enabling them to find beneficial information easily.

 Management and personnel can communicate more effectively thanks to an intranet.
 Managers can ensure their personnel have access to the most recent corporate, customer, and competition information whenever and wherever they want.
 Workers can communicate any problems or suggestions to higher-ups.

 Promoting work/life balance is one way to make employees happier, increasing productivity.
-An intranet can aid in this by allowing workers to do their work efficiently from home.
+An intranet can aid in this by allowing workers to work efficiently from home.

 Staff members should be able to access their company intranet using an internet connection and login information from any location, providing them access to all the resources and collaborators required to do their tasks.

 They learn how they can contribute to group engagement.
-Intranet can be a venue for active employee conversations, which helps them to stay connected with teammates.
+An intranet can be a venue for active employee conversations, which helps them to stay connected with teammates.

 Managers can use the tool to relay feedback to the team members.
 Measuring your internal communications is the only method to determine your intranet’s effectiveness.

 You must know what is and is not working with your communications strategy to improve it.
 Investigating your communication data may teach you how various employees respond to your communications.

 However, you must bring about constant updates as more and more information is made available through the intranet.